microsoft/azuredevopslabs/labs/azuredevops/git/readme.md

 - [Git for Windows](https://gitforwindows.org/) 2.21.0 or later.

-- This lab requires you to complete task 1 from the [prerequisite instructions](../prereq).
+- This lab requires you to complete task 1 from the [prerequisite instructions](../prereq) (Skip cloning, it is done in the exercise).

 <a name="Exercise1"></a>
 ## Exercise 1: Configuring the lab environment ##